JaveedIshaq/remotewa/README.md

 idea works same like the TV remote wherere Button Does Perform a specific alloted task

-The Reotewa App has screen where user can tap on the Number and pre saved message is sent to the user
+The Remotewa App has screen where user can tap on the Number and pre saved message is sent to the user

 APK Download Link